 Qualifying students may be dually enrolled at Dakota High School and an institution of higher learning.
 This provision allows students to receive high school credit and college credit simultaneously for the same classes with prior approval.
 Students will be responsible for tuition related costs and must provide verification of registration and completion of course.
+When the budget allows, the district MAY offer tuition (not fees) reimbursement of up to 50% for classes where the student earns a "C" or better.

 Graduation Requirements and Early Graduation Procedures

 If a student successfully completes all the requirements necessary for graduation before the end of the eighth semester, he/she may graduate early.
 Application for early graduation must be obtained from the Academic Advisor and signed by parents, student, Academic Advisor, and principal and returned by December 15.
-Also, all fees must be paid, books returned, and locker cleaned out.
+Also, all fees must be paid, books returned, and the locker cleaned out.

 Early graduates are not allowed to participate in activities the second semester except for prom and graduation.